Microchip Technology (NASDAQ:MCHP) Releases Q3 2022 Earnings Guidance

-Microchip Technology (NASDAQ:MCHP) issued an update on its third quarter 2022 earnings guidance on Thursday morning.
+Microchip Technology (NASDAQ:MCHP) updated its third quarter 2022 earnings guidance on Thursday.
 The company provided earnings per share (EPS) guidance of $1.140-$1.200 for the period, compared to the Thomson Reuters consensus estimate of $1.090.
 The company issued revenue guidance of $1.72 billion-$1.78 billion, compared to the consensus revenue estimate of $1.68 billion.

-Microchip Technology (NASDAQ:MCHP) last posted its earnings results on Thursday, November 4th.
-The semiconductor company reported $1.07 earnings per share for the quarter, topping the Zacks’ consensus estimate of $1.06 by $0.01.
-The company had revenue of $1.65 billion during the quarter, compared to analyst estimates of $1.65 billion.
-Microchip Technology had a net margin of 10.72% and a return on equity of 35.06%.
-Microchip Technology’s revenue for the quarter was up 26.0% on a year-over-year basis.
-During the same period in the prior year, the business posted $0.69 earnings per share.
-Sell-side analysts expect that Microchip Technology will post 4.05 EPS for the current fiscal year.
+Several research analysts have recently commented on the stock.
+Credit Suisse Group lifted their price target on shares of Microchip Technology from $100.00 to $120.00 and gave the company an outperform rating in a report on Friday, November 5th.
+Morgan Stanley boosted their target price on shares of Microchip Technology from $95.00 to $100.00 and gave the company an overweight rating in a research note on Friday, November 5th.
+Needham & Company LLC boosted their target price on shares of Microchip Technology from $100.00 to $105.00 and gave the company a buy rating in a research note on Wednesday, August 4th.
+B. Riley boosted their target price on shares of Microchip Technology from $97.50 to $100.00 and gave the company a buy rating in a research note on Wednesday, August 4th.
+Finally, Raymond James boosted their target price on shares of Microchip Technology from $90.00 to $110.00 and gave the company a strong-buy rating in a research note on Friday, November 5th.
+Six analysts have rated the stock with a hold rating, thirteen have assigned a buy rating and one has issued a strong buy rating to the stock.
+Based on data from MarketBeat, Microchip Technology has an average rating of Buy and a consensus target price of $95.74.

-MCHP has been the subject of a number of analyst reports.
-Susquehanna Bancshares increased their target price on shares of Microchip Technology from $95.00 to $97.50 and gave the stock a positive rating in a report on Wednesday, August 4th.
-BMO Capital Markets increased their target price on shares of Microchip Technology from $82.50 to $87.50 and gave the stock an outperform rating in a report on Wednesday, August 4th.
-Needham & Company LLC raised their price objective on shares of Microchip Technology from $100.00 to $105.00 and gave the stock a buy rating in a report on Wednesday, August 4th.
-B. Riley raised their price objective on shares of Microchip Technology from $97.50 to $100.00 and gave the stock a buy rating in a report on Wednesday, August 4th.
-Finally, Credit Suisse Group raised their price objective on shares of Microchip Technology from $100.00 to $120.00 and gave the stock an outperform rating in a report on Friday, November 5th.
-Six analysts have rated the stock with a hold rating, thirteen have given a buy rating and one has issued a strong buy rating to the company.
-Based on data from MarketBeat, the company currently has a consensus rating of Buy and a consensus price target of $95.74.
+The firm also recently announced a quarterly dividend, which will be paid on Friday, December 3rd.
+Investors of record on Friday, November 19th will be issued a $0.232 dividend.
+This is an increase from Microchip Technology’s previous quarterly dividend of $0.22.
+This represents a $0.93 dividend on an annualized basis and a dividend yield of 1.16%.
+The ex-dividend date is Thursday, November 18th.
+Microchip Technology’s payout ratio is presently 81.22%.

-In related news, Director Wade F. Meyercord sold 500 shares of the firm’s stock in a transaction that occurred on Tuesday, August 24th.
-The shares were sold at an average price of $148.83, for a total transaction of $74,415.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-2.03% of the stock is owned by company insiders.
+In other news, VP Mitchell R. Little sold 3,793 shares of the business’s stock in a transaction that occurred on Monday, November 22nd.
+The shares were sold at an average price of $82.75, for a total transaction of $313,870.75.
+The transaction was disclosed in a document filed with the SEC, which is accessible through this link.
+Also, CFO James Eric Bjornholt sold 1,897 shares of the business’s stock in a transaction that occurred on Monday, November 22nd.
+The shares were sold at an average price of $82.75, for a total transaction of $156,976.75.
+The disclosure for this sale can be found here.
+Insiders sold a total of 6,690 shares of company stock worth $553,598 over the last quarter.
+Insiders own 2.03% of the company’s stock.

 Microchip Technology, Inc engages in the provision of semiconductor products.
 It operates through the Semiconductor Products and Technology Licensing segments.
 The Semiconductor Products segment involves in the designing, developing, manufacturing, and marketing microcontrollers, development tools and analog, interface, mixed signal, connectivity devices, and timing products.